 media, marketing & disruption

-thinktv is pleased to announce our next event, Media, Marketing & Disruption, which will cover topics from the rapidly evolving advertising industry to the effectiveness of media in a multi-platform world.
+On October 24, thinktv hosted Media, Marketing & Disruption, an event featuring an impressive collection of industry experts, covering topics from the rapidly evolving advertising industry to the effectiveness of media in a multi-platform world.

 FRENEMIES: Winners and Losers in the Advertising Wars